top of page

 • 5 min read

 Do you find yourself faced with clients reeling off lists of supplements you’ve never heard of?
-I do to!
+I do too!
 When doing some literature research into osteoarthritis I found this paper which is the topic of this Pain Update.

 The reason I have put this together is not because I see firm evidence that we should be using these supplements, but rather as a useful list for quick reference if you are wondering what the potential benefit to any of these could be.
 And I emphasise the ‘potential’ there – to my knowledge there is no evidence to support the use of these in dogs and cats at the current time.
 A reference which supports that view is Barbeau-Gregoire et al (2022) which you can link to here.
 With the information provided here you can guide your clients when faced with those questions.